How to Make an Impact on Students with Social Media

 Students will want to know what your university’s values are, therefore promoting videos of these on social media will demonstrate an exemplary campus culture.

-7. Active Engagement with Social Issues
+7. Marketing Content of Active Engagement with Social Issues

 Tying in with the previous point, it’s important to show how your university is actively engaging with social issues.
 Demonstrating your dedication to inclusivity will further prove to students that you are doing everything to make campus safe.